janekdb/awesome-atomist/README.md

 # Articles

+* [The Composition](https://medium.com/the-composition) - Articles from the Atomist Team covering Rugs etc
   * [Introduction to Atomist Editors](https://medium.com/the-composition/software-that-writes-and-evolves-software-953578a6fc36#.abvq9g980) - The fundamental differentiation provided by Atomist over previous project generation approaches.
   * [Evolving Projects Using Atomist Editors](https://medium.com/the-composition/evolving-projects-using-atomist-editors-fd3b1f057c86#.7i0nx3env) - Continuing the series started in *Introduction to Atomist Editors* this post steps through the mechanics of creating a Spring Boot project with one editor action and then running a second editor to bring in Neo.
 The article also dives down into the structure of Rug types which are used to create new Atomist editors.
   * [Updating Multiple Projects using Atomist Executors] (https://medium.com/the-composition/understand-automate-collaborate-1b5695ecb724#.8ffgnmr1n)
   * [BDD with Rug](https://medium.com/the-composition/bdd-with-rug-371e85d7a1a9#.p2feulni0) - This soup to nuts account of the process to create a new editor with test scenarios introduces the use the Rug Test DSL.
 * [Using Rug with Elm](http://blog.jessitron.com/2016/12/using-rug-with-elm.html) - Using Rugs to automate the language tutorial process, in this case [Elm](http://elm-lang.org/).

 # Community